 There is another way to watch these races in French, however.
 Swiss broadcaster RTS is showing the 2020 MotoGP season free-of-charge with French commentary.

 You don’t even have to register, although you’ll need a Swiss IP address to actually watch anything.
 We recommend ExpressVPN for switching to a Swiss IP, the money-back guarantee means you can get a refund after the race if you don’t wish to continue.

-TV8 will show every race of the season, free of charge, but there’s a catch: only eight events will be streamed live.
-The remaining races will be available a few hours after they finish, since Sky Sport own the rights to show these live.
-While TV8 hasn’t yet published its full list of live streams, we do know that it will include the Grand Prix of Italy, Grand Prix of San Marino and Riviera Di Rimini, and Valencian Community Grand Prix.
+TV8 will show every race of the season, free of charge, but there’s a catch: only events in Argentina, Italy, Catalonia, Holland, San Marino, and Valencia will be shown live.
+The remaining races will be available a few hours after they finish since Sky Sport owns the rights to broadcast these as they happen.

 TV8 and Sky Sport Italia are both geo-blocked.
 As such, you’ll have to either be in Italy or using an Italian VPN server to access them.

-Don’t worry if your country wasn’t mentioned above: the 2019 MotoGP season is airing in more than 50 countries around the world, so there’s a good chance you’ll be able to watch it live.
-Wikipedia has a list of international MotoGP broadcasters and this is a good starting point for further research, but it’s important to note that this list hasn’t been updated in a while and is not 100% accurate.
-For instance, it says that Channel 5 is showing races in the UK, but this is no longer the case.
+Don’t worry if your country wasn’t mentioned above: the 2020 MotoGP season is airing in more than 50 countries around the world, so there’s a good chance you’ll be able to watch it live.
+Wikipedia has a list of international MotoGP broadcasters and this is a good starting point for further research, but it’s important to note that some networks may not allow you to watch online.

 |March 10||VisitQatar Grand Prix||Losail International Circuit|